A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: One-way parking lot configuration

 \subsection{Exit connectivity constraints}

-The previously described flow formulation can be viewed as a \textit{multi-origin single-destination} problem.
+The previously described flow formulation can be viewed as a \textit{multi-origin single-destination} problem, where flows originate at the driving cells and are directed toward the entrance cell, which serves as the destination.
 To connect parking fields to the exit, we additionally use \textit{single-origin multi-destination} flow variables $\flowvardash{i}{j}{k}{l}$ for every arc $((i,j),(k,l)) \in \gridarcset$, representing the flow of another type/commodity.
 The exit cell sends out flow equal to one unit less than the total number of active driving field anchors in the grid, and using the $g$ variables, one unit is delivered at each driving cell as shown in \eqref{eq:flowdashdest_singlelane}.
 Every active driving cell, apart from the exit cell, draws one unit of flow of this type according to \eqref{eq:flow_dash_origin_singlelane}.
 Constraints \eqref{eq:flow_dash_tail_singlelane} and \eqref{eq:flow_dash_head_singlelane} set bounds on flow variables similar to \eqref{eq:flowtail} and \eqref{eq:flowhead}, ensuring that only active driving fields are connected to the exit.
 Finally, \eqref{eq:g_non_negative} restricts the flows to be non-negative.

-A formulation with only the $g$ variables will connect the entrances and exits but may still not produce one-way layouts, as seen from the parking lot and the flow solution in Figure \ref{fig:g_only_constraints}.
+A formulation with only the $g$ variables will connect the entrances and exits but may not produce one-way layouts, as seen from the parking lot and the flow solution in Figure \ref{fig:g_only_constraints}.
 Since we need connectivity from the entrance to the parking stalls and back to the exit, we include both types of driveway connectivity constraints involving $f$ and $g$ variables.
-However, this modification does not solve the problem, as seen in the outcome shown in Figure \ref{fig:joint_f_g}.
+However, this modification does not still solve the problem, as seen in the outcome shown in Figure \ref{fig:joint_f_g}.

 Note that the total outgoing flows from a valid driving cell $(i, j)$ that is not the entrance or exit equals the sum of the incoming flows.
 Mathematically,

 This is a direct consequence of \eqref{eq:floworigin} and \eqref{eq:flow_dash_origin_singlelane}.
 Apart from this equality, no constraints link $f$ and $g$, particularly those that induce one-way restrictions.